Chocolate Chip M&M Oatmeal Cookies. They’re thick, soft, and chewy! Perfect this holiday season or whenever the craving hits.

 So it turns out I do LOVE oatmeal cookies.
 The soft chewiness, the toasty oats, the brown sugar vanilla scented dough, the chocolate chips melting out.
 Yup, I’m a fan.
 Who knew?

 This cookie recipe starts from a classic Cook’s Illustrated Oatmeal cookie, but of course with all the yummy changes.
 Instead of raisins, chocolate chips.
 And instead of nuts, M&M’s.
 Cook’s Illustrated cookbook is one my favorite go to cookbooks.
-You can check out the my other go to baking cookbooks here.

 A bag of M&M’s around my house.
 Pure torture.
 It took all my willpower not to eat the whole bag before mixing up these cookies.